 We now know that the melting points of these fats determine their stickiness and flexibility when they are incorporated into cell membranes.
 A membrane made up of fats surrounds each cell.
 Our cells are not static; they are constantly being remade.
 Depending on where they are, they may be remade rapidly, as in the gut or skin, or slowly, as in bone or cartilage.
 But the fats that make up the outer layers of these cells come from the foods consumed when the cells are being remade.

 If the fats in the diet are mainly saturated, then the cell membranes will be hard and inflexible and tend to stick together.
-This one fact is at the heart of the current epidemic in Western countries of diseases caused by cells that stick together.
+This is at the heart of the current epidemic in Western countries of diseases caused by cells that stick together.
 Diseases due to clots – like heart attacks, strokes, and deep venous thrombosis – are all caused by this increased stickiness.
 Tissues and organs made up of these hard and inflexible cells become hard and inflexible.

 So the big blood vessels coming out of the heart, for instance, become very rigid, in a process called atherosclerosis, or hardening of the arteries.
 When the heart pumps out blood, the pressure rises much higher than if the arteries were soft and flexible.
 Hence high blood pressure (hypertension) results.
 If polyunsaturated fats were the main fats in the diet, the tissues would be soft and pliable, therefore less likely to clot or cause high blood pressure.

 Hard cells are also more prone to degeneration, which is now known to be a key part of the development and progression of MS.

 Immune system chemicals